+CE#2: Staff Time Savings

+Unit of Baseline Benchmark Outcome Benchmark

+Measurement Achieved?

-CE#2: Staff Time Savings Unit of Baseline Benchmark Outcome Benchmark Measurement Achieved?
-Total time to Total amount of Expected amount of Actual amount of Outcome meets or complete the task staff time dedicated total staff time total staff time exceed the in staff hours to the task prior to dedicated to the dedicated to the benchmark (decrease) implementation of task after task after the activity implementation of implementation of the activity the activity (in hours) 40 hours per year 5 hours per year 2 hrs. per 21 households per year Benchmark met
+Total time to complete the task in staff hours (decrease) Total amount of staff time dedicated to the task prior to implementation of the activity Expected amount of total staff time dedicated to the task after implementation of the activity Actual amount of total staff time dedicated to the task after implementation of the activity (in hours) Outcome meets or exceed the benchmark

+40 hours per year 5 hours per year 2 hrs. per 9 households per year Benchmark met